Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "I..."
 Father Wilsen began to speak when there arose a pounding sound, coming from the front door to the Church.

 Father Wilsen jumped to his feet and to the front window, peering outside to the scene at the door below.
-There seven men stood, one the deputized town guard with others who Father Wilsen had known as the hunters.
+There seven men stood, one of them the deputized town guard with others who Father Wilsen had known as the hunters.

 "How can I be of ye service there gentlemen?"
 Father Wilsen asked them from the window above.